Sedona Arizona Sunset

 Tempe

-If you like being in the middle of it all, Tempe might be the right city for you.
-It’s home to Arizona State University, while also offering easy access to the Phoenix Sky Harbor Airport and the local network of freeways.
+If you’re a frequent traveler or just like to be near transportation hubs, Tempe might be the right city for you.
+It offers easy access to the Phoenix Sky Harbor International Airport and the local freeways.

-On top of the airport and freeway access, Tempe is well-known for its many other transit options, including bike lanes, shuttles, light rail and buses.
+On top of its airport and freeway access, Tempe is well-known for its many other transit options, including bike lanes, shuttles, light-rails and buses.
+Tempe is also home to Arizona State University.

-The median price for homes sold climbed more than 20% in the last year.
-In October 2020, 55% of the homes that went on the market sold in less than 30 days.
+The median price of homes sold climbed just 1.4% in the last year.
+Plus, in March 2024, nearly 50% of the homes that sold were bought in less than 30 days.

 Tempe Real Estate Listings